KENZY004/Eduboard/TECHNICAL_DOCUMENTATION.md

 ---

-This documentation covers the complete technical architecture of your EduBoard project! 🚀
+## 📝 Notes

+This technical documentation provides a comprehensive overview of the EduBoard platform's architecture, implementation details, and deployment strategy.